tanabee/gas-codelab/docs/codelab.md

 Click **Run** button.

 ![Authorization popup](img/authorization-required.png)
-Then an authentication popup will be shown.
+Then an authorization popup will be shown.
 You need to allow this project to access Gmail resources.
 Click **Review Permissions**.

 ![Choose a account](img/choose-account.png)
 Choose an account that you are using in this codelab.